rclone/rclone/MANUAL.md

    - Exporting the following environment variables before running `rclone`
      - Access Key ID: `QS_ACCESS_KEY_ID` or `QS_ACCESS_KEY`
      - Secret Access Key: `QS_SECRET_ACCESS_KEY` or `QS_SECRET_KEY`

+### Restricted filename characters

+The control characters 0x00-0x1F and / are replaced as in the [default restricted characters set](/overview/#restricted-characters).
+Note that 0x7F is not replaced.

+Invalid UTF-8 bytes will also be [replaced](/overview/#invalid-utf8), as they can't be used in JSON strings.

 <!--- autogenerated options start - DO NOT EDIT, instead edit fs.RegInfo in backend/qingstor/qingstor.go then run make backenddocs -->
 ### Standard Options